-Use facing pages if your document is a publication.
-If it’s going to be printed as loose sheets, then don’t use Facing Pages.
+Use facing pages if your document is a saddle-stitched publication.
+If it’s going to be printed as loose sheets, then you don’t need to use Facing Pages.

 Primary Text Frame

-The page bleeds is the excess space you set to allow for inaccuracy when your commercial printer trims your pages.
+The page bleed is the excess space you set to allow for inaccuracy when your commercial printer trims your pages.
 It’s usually ⅛″.
-In InDesign, it appears as a red line all the way around the perimeter of your pages.
+In InDesign, it appears as a red line around the perimeter of your pages.

 When you’re setting up your new document in InDesign, it’s a good idea to add a bleed.
 Even if you’re not sure that the document will bleed, there’s no harm in having it there.
 At least you won’t need to add it after the fact if you discover you need it.